-HOSPAC, A Political Action Committee for North Carolina Hospitals, provides an excellent opportunity for you to participate in the political process on behalf of your hospital.
-Your personal, voluntary gift to HOSPAC is pooled with contributions from hospital executives and trustees from across North Carolina to help candidates who are supportive of North Carolina hospitals.
+HOSPAC, the political action committee for North Carolina hospitals and integrated health systems, provides an excellent opportunity for you to participate in the political process on behalf of your hospital and healthcare system.
+Your personal, voluntary gift to HOSPAC is pooled with contributions from hospital executives and trustees from across North Carolina to help candidates who are supportive of North Carolina hospitals and healthcare systems.

 PERSONAL RELATIONS ARE THE FOUNDATION OF EFFECTIVE ADVOCACY

-Once a contribution to a candidate is approved, the HOSPAC check is delivered locally by hospital executives and trustees in order to establish or enhance the personal connections between that candidate and their hospital.
+Once a contribution to a candidate is approved, the HOSPAC check is delivered locally by hospital/healthcare system executives and trustees in order to establish or enhance the personal connections between that candidate and their hospital.
 These personal relationships are the very foundation of effective advocacy.
-Personal relationships foster the communication that is essential to inform and educate elected officials as they make the decisions that have a substantial impact on our hospitals.
+Personal relationships foster the communication that is essential to inform and educate elected officials as they make the decisions that have a substantial impact on our hospitals and healthcare systems.

 PAC DOLLARS DO NOT BUY FAVORS

-Hospitals must take an active role in the political process and financially support the candidates who appreciate and support their efforts to serve patients and communities.
+Hospitals and healthcare systems must take an active role in the political process and financially support the candidates who appreciate and support their efforts to serve patients and communities.
 Association and interest group PACs that raise substantial dollars for political candidates gain an advantage by helping ensure their issues are heard in Raleigh and Washington.
-Hospitals must have that advantage.
-The candidates who are willing to listen to your concerns as they vote on the bills that will affect your hospital’s daily operations deserve - and depend on - HOSPAC support.
-Please consider a contribution to benefit not only your hospital but also all of the hospitals in North Carolina.
+Hospitals and healthcare systems must have that advantage.
+The candidates who are willing to listen to your concerns as they vote on the bills that will affect your hospital/healthcare system's daily operations deserve - and depend on - HOSPAC support.
+Please consider a contribution to benefit not only your hospital/healthcare system but also all of the hospitals/healthcare systems in North Carolina.

 All contributions to HOSPAC are greatly appreciated.
 Please however consider being a HOSPAC leader and setting an example for your hospital.
 NCHA HOSPAC and the PAC of the American Hospital Association recognize all leadership contributors.